jayway/cljwordgraph/INTRODUCTION.md

 Clojure is a LISP and is therefore Homoiconic.
 Code is written in the data structures of the language itself.
 There is no shoving a file of text through a compiler and getting something executable in return.
 The Clojure compiler only sees proper data structures, not text.
-It works like this: Text is read by the Reader, which converts the text into data structures.
-The data structures (lists, vectors, maps and sets) are passed to the Evaluator, which compiles them into byte code.
+It works like this: Text is read by the [Reader](http://clojure.org/reader), which converts the text into [data structures](http://clojure.org/data_structures).
+The data structures (lists, vectors, maps and sets) are passed to the [Evaluator](http://clojure.org/evaluation), which [compiles](http://clojure.org/compilation) them into byte code.
 The code is loaded into the JVM and executed, and the return value is Printed.
 This repeats in a Loop.
 Read-Eval-Print-Loop = REPL.

-One important consequence of separating the Reader from the Evaluator like this, is that it enables us to write code that writes code, ie 'macros'.
+One important consequence of separating the Reader from the Evaluator like this, is that it enables us to write code that writes code, ie [macros](http://clojure.org/macros).
 However, that's a topic for some other time.

 # Clojure syntax

+For more information regarding the langauge, see the [Clojure web site](http://clojure.org).
+There's a [Clojure cheat sheet](http://clojure.org/cheatsheet) which can be handy.

 ## Symbols
 Symbols are names.
 Unlike most other languages, a symbol is not a reference to some storage.
-Symbols can be bound to various references using the special form `def`.
+Symbols can be bound to various references using the [special form](http://clojure.org/special_forms) `def`.
 Here we bind the symbol `x` to a variable containing the number 42:

     user=> (def x 42)
     #'user/x

-Evaluating the symbol will resolve the binding and print the original value:
+The result of binding the symbol to a value is indeed a reference to some storage (in this case a [var](http://clojure.org/vars)) with the name `x` and the namespace `user`.
+Evaluating the symbol will resolve the binding and print the underlying
+value:

     user=> x
     42